To get ready to progress to the driving test, you need to pass the Hazard Perception Test.

-- Prepare the car that you’re going to be tested in: make sure it’s registered, clean the windows, make sure there’s enough air in the tyres, check that all your lights work, adjust the mirrors and seats and ensure there’s enough petrol in the tank
+- Prepare the car that you're going to be tested in: make sure it's registered, clean the windows, make sure there's enough air in the tyres, check that all your lights work, adjust the mirrors and seats and make sure there's enough petrol in the tank.

 - Arrive early.
-If you’re more than five minutes late you’ll probably miss out
+If you're more than 5 minutes late you'll probably miss out.

 When you've passed